DVGR-CZSL/DVGR-CZSL/README.md

       primaryClass={cs.CV}
 }
 ```
+# Datasets
+Please click [here](https://drive.google.com/drive/folders/1TFpxSIdQclmbcSA3dw8tU1pmbZUcGl6m?usp=sharing) to download the datasets.\
+Once you have the data, put it in a folder and share the folder path inside the code.
 # Questions/ Bugs
 For questions and bugs, please contact the author Subhankar Ghosh via email [subhankarg@alum.iis.ac.in](mailto:x@x.com)
 # License